converged-computing/operator-experiments/google/service-timing/README.md

  - [run8](run8) was one more attempt to reproduce the issue (done, and one huge timeout)
  - [run9](run9) was the final case to replicate (did)
  - [run10](run10) is the equivalent experiment but scaled up to a larger cluster
+ - [run11](run11) are results from Dmitri on the Google networking team.